 Education and training

-These education and training courses are offered based upon AU requirements and the availability of NATO training venues.
+These education and training opportunities are offered based upon AU requirements and the availability of NATO training venues.
 On average, 20 AU students are sponsored at NATO training venues per year.

-At the AU’s request, the Alliance offers capacity-building support through courses and training events.
-NATO has also organised certification/evaluation and training programmes for AU staff which support the ASF’s operational readiness.
-For instance, NATO has trained AU officials participating in military exercises and provided military experts to assist in the evaluation and lessons learned procedures of an exercise.
-NATO has also supported various ASF preparatory workshops designed to develop ASF-related concepts.
-The Alliance is also specifically engaged in providing support to bringing the ASF’s Continental Logistics base in Douala, Cameroon to full operational capacity.
+NATO has also been providing expert and training support to the African Stand-by Force (ASF) Concept at the AU’s request.
+The ASF is to be deployed in Africa in times of crisis and is part of the AU’s efforts to develop long-term peacekeeping capabilities; it represents the AU’s vision for a continental, on-call security apparatus.
+NATO’s doctrinal knowledge and practical experiences linked to the NATO Response Force and NATO’s Very High Readiness Joint Task Force are valuable for the AU to advance the ASF Concept.
+For instance, NATO has organised certification/evaluation and training programmes for AU staff, which support the ASF’s operational readiness.
+NATO has also trained AU officials participating in military exercises and provided military experts to assist in the evaluation and lessons learned procedures of an exercise and has supported various ASF preparatory workshops designed to develop ASF-related concepts.
+Moreover, the Alliance is specifically engaged in providing support to bringing the ASF’s Continental Logistics base in Douala, Cameroon to full operational capacity.

 NATO liaison office